 Developing salespeople is like saving for retirement.
 If you don’t create a realistic plan and invest accordingly you’ll be disappointed when you retire.
 Salespeople need a plan and an investment of time and energy in order to help them realize their full potential.
-Too often training and developing salespeople becomes a “round to it” for sales managers because they have other more pressideveloping salespeopleng things to do…like paper work and meetings.
+Too often training and developing salespeople becomes a “round to it” for sales managers because they have other more pressing things to do…like paper work and meetings.
 This is a mistake you can’t afford to make.

 Another mistake sales managers make is treating every salesperson the same.
 This article will help develop salespeople while getting the most from each salesperson and your time.